HelioMesquita/FibonacciCalculator/README.md

-# fibonacci-calculator-swift
+# Fibonacci-Calculator-Swift
-simple fibonacci calculator in swift
+A simple fibonacci calculator in swift